zalando/postgres-operator/docs/user.md

 If you want to add a sidecar to every cluster managed by the operator, you can specify it in the [operator configuration](administrator.md#sidecars-for-postgres-clusters) instead.

+### Accessing the PostgreSQL socket from sidecars

+If enabled by the `share_pg_socket_with_sidecars` option in the operator configuration the PostgreSQL socket is placed in a volume of type `emptyDir` named `postgresql-run`.
+To allow access to the socket from any sidecar container simply add a VolumeMount to this volume to your sidecar spec.

 ## InitContainers Support

 Each cluster can specify arbitrary init containers to run.
 These containers can